 A = Open the Airway by flitting his head to the back and chin up.

 B = Check Breathing

 C = Check Circulation of blood by checking neck pulse.
-If the patient is not breathing but the neck pulse is present, give mouth to mouth breathing only.
-If neck pulse and breathing both absent starts CPR (Cardio Pulmonary Resuscitation).
+If the patient is not breathing but the neck pulse is present, give mouth-to-mouth breathing only.
+If neck pulse and breathing are both absent start CPR (Cardio Pulmonary Resuscitation).

 CLICK HERE FOR 👉 SAFETY INDUCTION, EDUCATION, AND TRAINING